spase-group/spase-generate-pages/README.md

 **update-git.sh**: Bash script to commit the current contents of the folder with a message that includes a date and then push the repo.

 **update-pages.sh**:  Bash script to determine new and updated resource descriptions and generate pages for each one.

+**generate-all-pages.sh**:  Bash script to create pages for files in the metadata source folder.

 ## Notes on running scripts